Agenda

 OT threat modeling (attack trees, kill chains)

-Leveraging AI
+Leveraging AI and machine learning

 MITRE attack framework for ICS and ATLAS